Missing Values Handling for Machine Learning Portfolios: The Structure and Origins of Missing Predictor Data

 \subsection{Where Does Missingness Come From?}

-Table \ref{tab:final-list} lists the 125 predictors, ranked by the share of stocks with observed predictors in 1985, a year that is fairly representative of the full sample.
-We explain why these predictors have their corresponding missingness in what follows.
+Table \ref{tab:short-list} presents a list of selected predictors that illustrates the origins of missingness.
+The predictors are sorted by the share of stocks with observations in 1985, a year that is fairly representative of other years.
+The observed share ranges from 99.8\% for size all the way down to 0.2\% for institutional ownership among high short interest stocks.
+We curate this list from the full list of 159 predictors, which can be found in the Internet Appendix (Table IA.1).

-The most-observed predictors are those that use only the previous month of CRSP data.
-These predictors include short-term reversal (streversal), idiosyncratic volatility (idiorisk), and size, and are observed for at least 98\% of stocks.

-Requiring a longer history of CRSP data leads to a non-trivial share of missing values.
-12-month momentum is observed for 85\% of stocks while medium-run reversal, which uses the past 18 months of CRSP data, is observed for 80\%.
-A similar amount of CRSP data is required for coskewness, beta, and two zero trade predictors (zerotrade and zerotradealt12).
+The most-observed predictors use only recent CRSP data.
+These predictors include short-term reversal, idiosyncratic volatility, and size, and are observed for nearly 100\% of stocks.
+Requiring a longer history of CRSP data leads to a small but non-trivial share of missing values.
+12-month momentum is observed for 92\% of stocks.
+A similar amount of CRSP data is required for coskewness, beta, and two of the zero trade predictors.

 Requiring accounting variables drops the observed share into the 60\% to 75\% range.
-Predictors that fall in this range include the popular B/M, profitability (roe, gp), and investment (assetgrowth) predictors.
-Many other accounting-based predictors fall in this range, including employee growth (hire), leverage, taxes, external financing (xfin), and accruals.
+Predictors that fall in this range include B/M and asset growth.
+Many other accounting-based predictors fall in this range, including employee growth, leverage, taxes, external financing, and accruals.

 Rates of observability below 50\% are driven by a wide variety of issues.
-Most of these predictors require a long history of accounting or CRSP data.
-The intangible value predictors (intancfp, intanep, intansp) require 5 years of past cash flow, earnings, and sales, respectively, and are thus only observed for about 40\% of stocks.
-Long histories of accounting data are also required for past 5-years sales growth (meanrankrevgrowth), \citet*{titman2004capital}'s investment predictor, and composite debt issuance.
-Return seasonality in years 11-15 (momseason11yrplus, momoffseasonoff11yrplus) requires 15 years of past returns, leading to a similar observed share.
+Most of these predictors require a long history of accounting or CRSP data, such as return seasonality in years 11-15 or revenue growth rank, which uses the past 5 years of sales growth.
+Long histories of data are also required for intangible value, \citet*{titman2004capital}'s investment predictor, and composite debt issuance.